ecdufcdrvr/bcmufctdrvr/README.md

 ### SPDK Releases compatibility

-Broadcom FC LLD git master is always compatible with the spdk master branch.
+Broadcom FC LLD git master is always compatible with the spdk.io master.
 Repository also includes compatible LLD's for various SPDK releases.
-FC driver branch information for different SPDK releases is documented below.
+FC driver branch code that is compatible with various SPDK releases is documented below.

     SPDK release            Broadcom LLD branch name
     ============           ==========================